 Understanding how to operate a chamber is essential.
 Training lays the foundation for personnel to develop their skills and knowledge of safety and emergency procedures.

-Lundin Mining was looking to redesign their emergency response training, without impacting costs and operations on site.
-Coincidently, a decommissioned refuge chamber, was lying in wait.
+Lundin Mining was looking to redesign its emergency response training, without impacting costs and operations on site.
+Coincidently, a decommissioned refuge chamber was lying in wait.

 About Lundin Mining